Histotechnologist Schools

 Barry University

-In Miami Shores, FL, Barry University offers a bachelor’s degree in clinical biology specializing in histotechnology.
-This degree program is designed for working students with lectures, hands-on laboratory experience, and clinical internships.
+Barry University in Miami Shores, FL, offers a bachelor’s degree in clinical biology specializing in histotechnology.
+This degree program is designed for working students and includes lectures, hands-on laboratory experience, and clinical internships.
 The length of this specialization depends on the student’s prior college credits and experience.

 The histotechnology option includes a five-month internship at clinical affiliate sites in Florida and prepares students for the HT and HTL certification exams offered by ASCP.
 This program boasts a 100 percent board exam pass rate and job placement rate after graduation.